A Powerful Approach to Note-Taking

 Have you ever studied a subject or brainstormed an idea, only to find yourself with pages of information, but no clear view of how it fits together?

-Mind Maps are more compact than conventional notes, often taking up one side of paper.
-This helps you to make associations easily, and generate new ideas.
-If you find out more information after you have drawn a Mind Map, then you can easily integrate it with little disruption.
+Mind Maps are more compact than conventional notes, and often take up just one side of paper.
+This helps you to make associations and to generate new ideas.
+You can also add new information easily, even to a Mind Map that you've already drawn.

-More than this, Mind Mapping helps you break large projects or topics down into manageable chunks, so that you can plan effectively without getting overwhelmed and without forgetting something important.
+Mind Mapping can also help you to break down large projects or topics into manageable chunks, so that you can plan effectively without getting overwhelmed and without forgetting something important.